Skip to main content

 Figure \(\PageIndex{11}\): Molecular docking of AmyBa with maltotetraose.
 The overall structure and substrate binding pocket analysis of AmyBa are shown.

-AmyBa displayed very high amylase activity compared to other microbial β-amylases, and its enzymatic activity was much closer to sweet potato β-amylase.
+AmyBa displayed very high amylase activity compared to other microbial β-amylases, and its enzymatic activity was much closer to that of sweet potato β-amylase.
 Molecular dynamic and docking programs can be used to calculate binding energies for substrates.
 The binding energy and enzymatic activities for bacteria and sweet potato β-amylase were highly correlated, suggesting that the extensive interactions of AmyBa and maltotetraose help drive catalysis by using the energy released on binding to lower activation energies for the reaction.

 Saccharification

 To enter glycolysis and fermentation, maltose must be converted to the monosaccharide glucose.
 The conversion of a polysaccharide to its monomers is called saccharification.
 To complete the conversion of starch to glucose, another enzyme, glucoamylase (also called amyloglucosidase and γ-amylase), is added.
-It is an exoglucosidase that cleaves both α (1,4) in amylose, amylopectin and maltose and α (1,6) branches, to form free glucose.
+It is an exoglucosidase that cleaves both α (1,4) in amylose, amylopectin, and maltose and α (1,6) branches to form free glucose.
 It is a member of the glycoside hydrolase family 15 in fungi, glycoside hydrolase family 31 of human maltase-glucoamylase, and glycoside hydrolase family 97 of bacterial forms.

 Fermentation